brett-henderson/daily_programmer/Challenge #374 [Easy] Additive Persistence/README.md

 ```

 ## Bonus
 The really easy solution manipulates the input to convert the number to a string and iterate over it.
-Try it without making the number a strong, decomposing it into digits while keeping it a number.
+Try it without making the number a string, decomposing it into digits while keeping it a number.

 On some platforms and languages, if you try and find ever larger persistence values you'll quickly learn about your platform's big integer interfaces (e.g. 64 bit numbers).